-Publications that don't use peer review (Time, Discover, Newsweek, U.S. News) rely on the judgment of the editors whether an article is quality material or not.
-They are not as reliable because these journals do not rely on solid, scientific scholarship.
+Publications that do not use peer-review, such as Time, Discover, Newsweek, and U.S. News, rely on the judgment of the editors as to whether an article is quality material or not.
+Articles are not as rigorously reviewed because these publications do not rely on solid, scientific scholarship.

 Visit the journal or publisher's website.
 Publishers will indicate if a journal is peer-reviewed.

 Limit your results to peer-review.
 Most databases, including the library catalog, have an option to limit results to peer-review.
 If they don't, try adding "peer-review" as a search term.

 Search the library's catalog for the journal.
 The catalog results should indicated whether a journal is peer-reviewed under the journal's name.
 It there is no indication, then it is not peer-reviewed.

 Ebsco databases indicate whether an article is peer-reviewed (results can be limited to peer-review).
 If you want to make sure, click Publications within Ebsco databases such as Academic Search Complete and search for the journal.
 Info will be provided about the journal, including if it is peer-reviewed.

 ALSO, just because a journal is deemed peer-reviewed does not mean every article in the journal is peer-reviewed.
 Book reviews, editorials, and other sections of a journal do not qualify as peer-reviewed.